-Experiments were conducted with paraquat (PQ) solutions of 100 mg L^{-1} , which were prepared diluting the appropriate amount of gramoxone (GMX) in current tap water (composition data presented in Table 1).
+Experiments were conducted with paraquat (PQ) solutions of 100 mg L-1, which were prepared diluting the appropriate amount of gramoxone (GMX) in current tap water (composition data presented in Table 1).
+This high concentration was chosen to simulate a deliberate contamination of a drinking water system.
 All gramoxone solutions were stored at 4 °C in polypropylene containers, in which adsorption does not occur.
-These solutions are stable when exposed to the used conditions (room temperature and while stored at 4°C or frozen).
+These solutions are stable when exposed to the used conditions (room temperature and while stored at 4 °C or frozen).